bukka/php-todo/php-standard.md

 - **Bug**: mail() should not return true if fails (Windows related)
   - https://bugs.php.net/bug.php?id=43327 - wrong return value from mail(), if sendmail_path is wrong _(8 votes)_

+### 2024-06

+- **Bug**: Get merged the chown fix for ZTS
+  - https://bugs.php.net/bug.php?id=68861 - chown does not work when php is compiling with ZTS _(10 votes)_
+  - https://github.com/php/php-src/pull/13876 - fix group/passwd api misuse if ZTS

 ### 2023-02